haha2578/slate/source/index.html.md

 # Introduction

 Welcome to the Codia API!
-You can use our API to access Anything-To-Design API endpoints, which can recognize images, pdf, psd and other format files and convert them into a unified DSL.
+You can use our API to access VisualStruct API endpoints, which can recognize images, pdf, psd and other format files and convert them into a unified DSL.

 We have language bindings in Shell, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.